vy038/TerraHacks-Battlefit/README.md

 ## 🚀 Project Overview

-- 🗣️ **Voice-Controlled Navigation** – Interact hands-free using basic voice commands like “start,” “menu,” or “next.”
+- 🗣️ **Voice-Controlled Navigation with Gemini AI** – Interact hands-free using basic voice commands like “start,” “menu,” or “next,” with Gemini used to double-check and validate commands for accuracy.
 - 💪 **Gamified Fitness Flow** – Transforms workout steps into structured, battle-like challenges.
+- 🤖 **AI-Powered Feedback** – Uses Gemini to analyze images of users performing exercises, providing real-time feedback on form through Text-To-Speech (TTS).
 - 🧠 **Accessible Design** – Built for simplicity, speed, and cross-device support (desktop & mobile).

 ---